KaMiKaZeE1221/SiR-System-Monitor/README.md

 - Overlay can be toggled from:
   - Header `Overlay: On/Off` button
   - Global overlay hotkey
+- Overlay category display order is user-configurable in Overlay Settings.
 - At minimum background opacity, overlay background/border surfaces are fully transparent.
 - When using different Font Size and Unit Scale values, sensor row baseline alignment is preserved.